dribia/dbt2pdf/docs/usage.md

-The `dbt2pdf` package provides a command-line interface (CLI) to convert DBT models to PDF files.
+The `dbt2pdf` package provides a command-line interface (CLI) to convert dbt models to PDF files.

 To view the available commands and full usage documentation, run:
 ```commandline